How to visualize and optimize your booking funnel (to get more customers!)

 A booking funnel helps you convert more customers and increase your direct bookings.

 The more they interact with your company through your website and emails, the more you’ll learn about their preferences.
-You can then target them with personalized offers.
+Then, you can create tailor-made offers that are hard to resist.

 A booking funnel also provides you with valuable insight into customer behavior, such as where customers are coming from and what they’re doing on your website before converting.
 More so, you can analyze what’s driving the most guest conversions.